hisashin/NinjaPCR-web/README.md

 4. Run "node app.js"
 5. Access [http://localhost:3000/console](http://localhost:3000/console).

-If your pc is open to your network on port 3000, http://(ip of your pc):3000/console also works.
+If your pc is open to your network on port 3000, any devices in same network can use console at http://(ip of your pc):3000/console